 For remote interviews via video conferencing, you should ensure your screen/background view is clear, your internet connection is strong, and you’ve adjusted your audio settings correctly, e.g., for a headset.

 Whatever your style, there are a few key elements that you need to keep in mind when setting up an interview room.

-Even if your interview isn’t via phone or video call, your candidate may need to plug in their laptop to present back to you or share a file for you to look at.
-Make sure you think about this in advance to ensure your candidate has everything they need (e.g. internet access, cables or adaptors) to set up quickly and easily without getting flustered.
+Even if your interview isn’t via phone or video call, your candidate may need to plug in their laptop to present something for you or share a file for you to look at.
+Make sure you think about this in advance to ensure your candidate has everything they need (e.g., internet access, cables, or adaptors) to get set up quickly and easily without getting flustered.

 If there are multiple interviewers, it’s a good idea to be able to show the device’s screen on a large TV or monitor, so make sure all the connectivity you need is ready to go.
 Most of the time, HDMI will suffice, but ask the candidate what tech they need to display their screen.

 In addition to these key elements, it’s worth keeping the below in mind when setting up a room for a job interview: